opentripplanner/OpenTripPlanner/docs/Configuration.md

 `dem` | Pattern used to match Elevation DEM files on local disk | regexp pattern | `(?i)\.tiff?$` `gtfs` | Pattern used to match GTFS files on local disk | regexp pattern | `(?i)gtfs` `netex` | Pattern used to match NeTEx files on local disk | regexp pattern | `(?i)netex`

+OTP1 used to peek inside ZIP files and read the CSV tables to guess if a ZIP was indeed GTFS.
+Now that we support remote input files (cloud storage or arbitrary URLs) not all data sources allow seeking within files to guess what they are.
+Therefore, like all other file types GTFS is now detected from a filename pattern.
+It is not sufficient to look for the `.zip` extension because Netex data is also often supplied in a ZIP file.

 ### Storage example